AdamDadeH/adamdadeh.github.io/_posts/2018-07-28-algorithm-asymptotics.md

 ### As Binary Relations

-Big-$O$ notations defines relationships between functions - in particular focusing on the comparing the asymptotic behavior.
-The definitions are as follows.
+Big-$O$ notations defines relationships between functions - in particular focusing on comparing the asymptotic behavior.
+The definitions are as follows:

 $$
 \begin{equation}